 Dr. Chris W. Brussalis is President and CEO of The Hill Group, Inc., a national management consulting firm founded in 1953, specializing in strategy, operations, and measurement.
 The Hill Group serves a wide range of private and public sector clients, including large corporations, institutions, nonprofits, and governments.
 Chris is also Adjunct Professor of Management and Policy at the Heinz College, Carnegie Mellon University where he has been teaching at the graduate level for over twenty-five years.

 Chris serves the Fraternity as President of the General Council.
 Prior to his election to the General Council in 2010, Chris served the Fraternity as Upsilon Province President and as the chapter advisor of Illinois Eta at the University of Illinois while a graduate student.
 Chris was initiated in the Pennsylvania Delta Chapter at Allegheny College.

-Chris is active in public policy and economic development and was appointed by Pennsylvania’s Governor to serve on the Commonwealth’s Small Business Council and by the Secretary of the Air Force as one of 100 distinguished American leaders to attend the National Security Forum.
-He serves on several civic and corporate boards including American Society for Competitiveness, Advanced Pro Technologies, Live Like Lou Foundation, Regional Learning Alliance (Chairman), Leadership Pittsburgh (Past Chairman), and Eberly College of Business at Indiana University of Pennsylvania (Advisory).
-He also served on the boards of the National ALS Association (Chairman of Public Policy and Advocacy, Executive Committee), Andrew Carnegie Free Library and Music Hall (Chairman), CentraComm Communications, Institute of Management Consultants for Western Pennsylvania (Vice President), Annual Fund of Allegheny College (Chairman), CONTACT Pittsburgh, Waynesburg University MBA and Doctor of Nursing programs (Advisory).
+In recognition of his commitment to civic engagement and service, Chris was appointed by Pennsylvania’s Governor to serve on the Commonwealth’s Small Business Council and was one of 100 distinguished American leaders selected by the Secretary of the Air Force to attend the National Security Forum.
+He also served on the boards of the National ALS Association (Chairman of Public Policy and Advocacy, Executive Committee), Andrew Carnegie Free Library and Music Hall (President), CentraComm Communications, Institute of Management Consultants for Western Pennsylvania (Vice President), Annual Fund of Allegheny College (Chairman), CONTACT Pittsburgh, Waynesburg University MBA and Doctor of Nursing Practice programs, and Rotary International.